jeff-160/Potato/README.md

 ## Project setup
 To create a new Potato project:
-1. Clone the folder if needed
+1. Clone and rename the folder if needed
 2. Run the build.bat file located in the root directory
 3. Enter a project name when prompted, and a compilation and .cpp file will be generated